-Physical Rehabilitation is performed by trained physiotherapists, who specialize in restoring movement and physical function of patients through various manual therapies, mechanical/electrical devices, and therapeutic exercises.
+Physical Rehabilitation is performed by trained physiotherapists, who focus on restoring movement and physical function of patients through various manual therapies, mechanical/electrical devices, and therapeutic exercises.
 A significant part of a physiotherapist’s job involves educating patients in proper performance of home exercises to prevent further injury.

 Physiotherapists are experts in the examination and treatment of musculoskeletal, neuromuscular and cardiothoracic problems that affect peoples abilities to function meaningfully – whether you want to run a marathon or just be able to pick up your grandchildren!